 Time to call the cops.
 That’s right.

 I’m calling the cops.
 The tiny ant cops..
 Workers can identify or “smell” eggs laid by other workers, and if they find one, they will remove or eat it.
 This disincentivises workers to lay eggs: why lay eggs when they’re going to be eaten anyway?
-And over evolutionary time, can lead to withering of ovaries to the point where they can’t even lay haploid eggs.
+And over evolutionary time, this can lead to withering of ovaries to the point where they can’t even lay haploid eggs.
 Worker policing in the social insects is one of the best studied examples of policing in nature and has given us some of the most elegant experimental support for evolutionary theories about how cooperative systems evolve in general.

 That’s incredible.
 It really works?
 Most of the time.
 Not all the time.
 “Anarchic syndrome” is a condition in honey bees where workers can no longer tell the difference between worker and queen laid eggs (Oldroyd & Osborne 1999).
 Without a functioning policing system to control worker laying, the colony as a whole suffers from too many worker laid eggs being produced.
 It’s anarchy..